18 OKR Examples for Growth Teams (Real Data)

 • Achieve win-back rate of 12%+ among contacted accounts

-• Identify top 3 churn reasons that are now resolved and use as re-engagement hooks
+• Identify top 3 resolved churn reasons and use as re-engagement hooks

 • Achieve statistical significance on at least 5 of 8 experiments